 Like most of the island’s bustling resorts, Puerto Pollensa can trace its roots back to a simple fishing settlement.
 Its rapid transformation began at the turn of the century, when it first became a popular summer destination for Mallorca‘s affluent classes, many whom built grand holiday residences overlooking the port.
 Artists and writers, too, were drawn to visiting or living in Puerto Pollensa thanks to the region’s outstanding natural beauty – Agatha Christie famously based one of her stories here.
 The seeds of international tourism soon took root, and the family-friendly resort evolved into one of Mallorca’s most popular – especially beloved of British holidaymakers.

 And there’s no mystery why this resort has flourished.
 With its vast sweeping horseshoe bay flanked by dramatic mountainous peninsulas, the landscape is some of the island’s most spectacular.
 Its extraordinary geography also makes it a dream destination for sporty types, with as much to do on land as there is on the water.
-Tight building regulations has also meant it’s not suffered the high-rise blight of other resorts, adding to its pleasantly low-key, up market vibe.
-A long, white sand beach and calm clear waters complete a package that has attracted an ex-pat population to buying property in Puerto Pollensa, dominated by the British, but increasingly including other Europeans such as German and Scandinavian.
+Tight building regulations have also meant it’s not suffered the high-rise blight of other resorts, adding to its pleasantly low-key, up-market vibe.
+A long, white sand beach and calm clear waters complete a package that has attracted an ex-pat population to buy property in Puerto Pollensa, dominated by the British, but increasingly including other Europeans such as Germans and Scandinavians.

 Good to know about Puerto Pollensa